 Whether you're selecting a color scheme for a website or painting a masterpiece, the color wheel is your secret weapon.

-Types of Color Schemes (Based on the Color Wheel)
+Types of Color Harmony (Based on the Color Wheel)

 Here’s how designers use the wheel to craft pleasing combinations: